 Quebecor Media's operations are subject to extensive government regulation and policy-making in Canada.
 Laws and regulations govern the issuance, amendment, renewal, transfer, suspension, revocation and ownership of broadcast programming and distribution licences.
 With respect to distribution, regulations govern, among other things, the distribution of Canadian and non-Canadian programming services and the maximum fees to be charged to the public in certain circumstances.
-There are significant restrictions on the ability of non-Canadian entities to own or control broadcasting licences and telecommunications carriers in Canada, although the federal government recently eliminated the foreign ownership restrictions on telecommunications companies with less than 10% of total Canadian telecommunications market revenues.
+Although the federal government eliminated the foreign ownership restrictions on telecommunications companies with less than 10% of total Canadian telecommunications market revenues, there are significant restrictions on the ability of non-Canadian entities to own or control broadcasting licences and telecommunications carriers in Canada.
 Quebecor Media's broadcasting distribution and telecommunications operations (including Internet access service) are regulated respectively by the Broadcasting Act (Canada) (the "Broadcasting Act") and the Telecommunications Act and regulations thereunder.
 The CRTC, which administers the Broadcasting Act and the Telecommunications Act, has the power to grant, amend, suspend, revoke and renew broadcasting licences, approve certain changes in corporate ownership and control, and make regulations and policies in accordance with the Broadcasting Act and the Telecommunications Act, subject to certain directions from the federal cabinet.
-For instance, the CRTC recently adopted a new Wireless Code which regulates numerous aspects of the provision of retail wireless services and a new Television Service Provider Code which regulates numerous aspects of the provisions of retail television services.
+For instance, the CRTC introduced recently some form of rate regulation following its commonly referred to "Lets talk TV" public consultation on television broadcasting and distribution.
+Consequently, Quebecor Media must offer a reduced basic service at \$25 since March 1, 2016 and offer all specialty services "à la carte", since December 1, 2016.
+Moreover, the CRTC adopted a Wireless Code which regulates numerous aspects of the provision of retail wireless services and, coming into effect September 1, 2017, a new Television Service Provider Code which will regulate numerous aspects of the provisions of retail television services.
 Quebecor Media's wireless and cable operations are also subject to technical requirements, licence conditions and performance standards under the Radiocommunication Act (Canada) (the "Radiocommunication Act"), which is administered by ISED Canada.

 In addition, laws relating to communications, data protection, e-commerce, direct marketing, and digital advertising and the use of public records have become more prevalent in recent years.
 Existing and proposed legislation and regulations, including changes to the manner in which such legislation and regulations are interpreted by courts in Canada, the United States and other jurisdictions, may impose limits on the collection and use of certain kinds of information.
-On December 17, 2014, an amendment to the Telecommunications Act and the Radiocommunication Act was adopted to give the CRTC and ISED Canada the power to impose monetary sanctions for failure to comply with current regulations.
+Furthermore, the CRTC and ISED Canada have the power to impose monetary sanctions for failure to comply with current regulations.

-Changes to the laws, regulations and policies governing Quebecor Media's operations, the introduction of new laws, regulations, policies or terms of licence, the issuance of new licences, including additional spectrum licences to its competitors, or changes to the treatment of the tax deductibility of advertising expenditures, could have a material adverse effect on its business (including how it provides products and services), financial condition, prospects, and results of operations.
+Changes to the laws, regulations and policies governing Quebecor Media's operations, the introduction of new laws, regulations, policies or terms of licence, the issuance of new licences, including additional spectrum licences, to its competitors, or changes to the treatment of the tax deductibility of advertising expenditures, could have an impact on customer buying practices and/or a material adverse effect on its business (including how it provides products and services), financial condition, prospects, and results of operations.
 In addition, Quebecor Media may incur increased costs in order to comply with existing and newly adopted laws and regulations or penalties for any failure to comply.
 It is difficult to predict in what form laws and regulations will be adopted or how they will be construed by the relevant courts or the extent to which any changes might adversely affect Quebecor Media.